 Procedure

 A standard learning-transfer paradigm was used in this experiment.
 In the learning phase, subjects were trained to classify a set of training patterns into three categories.
 On each trial, a dot pattern was presented at the center of the computer screen and remained visible until a subject responded with a key press.
-After the response, the corrective feedback appeared for 2s below the presented pattern.
-A different set of training patterns were presented in each of the 10 training blocks.
+After the response, corrective feedback appeared for 2s below the presented pattern.
+A different set of training patterns was presented in each of the 10 training blocks.
 The learning phase was followed by a transfer phase where subjects classified selected novel patterns as well as a subset of training patterns into the same three categories.
 No corrective feedback was given on any test trial.

 For each individual subject, prototypes for three different categories were randomly generated.
 Subjects were randomly assigned to one of the four training conditions that differ in terms of the variability of the training patterns.
 In each condition, 90 training patterns (9 per block) were randomly generated around each of the three category prototypes (270 patterns in total).
 The category prototypes were distorted by various levels using the Posner-Keele (1968) statistical-distortion algorithm to generate the training patterns for the four training conditions: all low-distortions, all medium-distortions, all high-distortions, and mixture (equal number) of the three distortion levels, respectively.
 The test patterns consisted of 27 old distortions that were presented in the training phase (9 per category), 3 prototypes (1 per category), 9 new low-level distortions (3 per category), 18 new medium-level distortions (6 per category), 27 new high-level distortions (9 per category) .
 Each pattern was presented once in a random order for each subject for a total of 84 trials.